zaiisao/Documentation/en/Voice/cloudproxy_unity.md

 ## Implementation

 1. Download [the latest version of the Agora RTC SDK](https://docs.agora.io/en/Agora%20Platform/downloads).
-Agora RTC SDK v2.4.0 or later supports the cloud proxy.
+Agora Unity SDK v2.9.1 or later supports the cloud proxy.
 2. Integrate the SDK and prepare the development environment.
 For details, see the *Quickstart Guide*.
 3. Contact support@agora.io and provide your App ID, and the information on the regions using the cloud proxy, the concurrent scale, and network operators.
 4. Add the following test IP addresses and ports to your whitelist.